We meet the national curriculum for music aims to ensure that all pupils:

 - EYFS children learn new songs and sing as part of an annual Nativity play

-- Key Stage One children perform an annual nativity play and Year 2 children take part in the Burford Partnership KS1 Music Festival each year.
+- Year 2 children take part in the annual Burford Partnership KS1 Music Festival

-- Lower Key Stage Two children perform an end of year play
+- Lower Key Stage Two children perform at the end of the Spring Term

 - Children are given opportunities to perform musical pieces in celebration assemblies throughout the year